dell/csm-docs/content/docs/deployment/helm/modules/installation/replication/powerstore.md

 The CSI PowerStore driver will create a volume on the array, add it to a VolumeGroup and configure replication using the parameters provided in the replication enabled Storage Class.

+>**NOTE**:
+    To add or remove volumes in an existing SYNC Replication Group in PowerStore, first pause the replication group, add or delete the volume, and then resume the replication group.<br>
+    Use the following commands:<br>
+    > - Pause the replication group:  `repctl --rg <rg-id> exec -a suspend`
+    > - Resume the replication group:   `repctl --rg <rg-id> exec -a resume`

 ### Supported Replication Actions
 The CSI PowerStore driver supports the following list of replication actions:
 - FAILOVER_REMOTE